 The Central region includes South of Antioquia, Caldas, Chocó, Risaralda, Quindío, North of Valle del Cauca, Cundinamarca, and North of Tolima.
 Antioquia is the second-largest coffee-growing region and Tolima is the third largest.

 The Southern region is located closer to the equator.
 This is the only region where the coffee is grown at a higher altitude.
 The coffee beans have relatively higher acidity and a sweet taste with notes of caramel and fruits.

 The most well-known coffee-producing regions of the Southern area are Cauca, Huila, and Nariño.
-Both Huila and Nariño are huge producers and common origins of specialty coffee The Kult Koffee on our list is grown in the Southern region.
+Both Huila and Nariño are huge producers and common origins of specialty coffee The Kult Koffee on my list is grown in the Southern region.

 Learn more about the differences between a Latin American Columbian coffee and an African Ethiopian coffee.